DisplayPort 1.4 and Type-C Compliance/Debug Solution

 For Compliance, it is sufficient to perform the compliance tests on each test condition.
 However, it is often useful to understand how much margin your design has.
 The test software provides ability to margin test the DUT by considering Minimum bits to be tested, Maximum errors, Jitter step size and Minimum step size.
 There is alos a provision to generate Calibration and Margin test plots.

-List of Measurements Supported as per DP 1.4 Standard/Type-C CTS
+List of supported measurements as per DP 1.4 Standard/Type-C CTS

 3.1 Eye-diagram Testing